mongock/flamingock-docs/site/v1/runner/runner-standalone.md

 ## Features
 ### Dependency injection
  This feature allows you to inject your own dependencies to your migration classes in the methods directly or at constructor level.
-Mongock is intelligent enough to handle it.
+Flamingock is intelligent enough to handle it.
 However you need to somehow provide these dependencies.
 The standalone builder provides the following methods:

  - **addDependency(Object instance):** Manually adds a dependency to be used in your changeUnits, which can be retrieved by its own type.
  - **addDependency(String name, Object instance):** Manually adds a dependency to be used in the  changeUnits, which can be retrieved by a name.